IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 This is our entry point into chaincode.
 IE the peer will call this function for any type of "invocation".
 "Invoking" a function simply means we are attempting to run a cc function and that this event will be recorded to the blockchain ledger.
-A counter example to a invoke operation would be a query operation.
+A counter example to an invoke operation would be a query operation.
 Query events do not get recorded to the ledger.

 Looking at the example code it should be clear that we can invoke our GoLang functions by detecting the desired function name and passing to that function the argument 'args'.